cicsdev/cics-java-osgi-link/README.md

 The sample can be built using Apache Maven.

 ### Building with Apache Maven
-1. Change into the `projects/` directory.
-2. Run the following command.
+1. Run the following command.
    ```sh
    mvn clean package
    ```
-3. The CICS bundle file will be stored in `cics-java-osgi-link-bundle/targets/cics-java-osgi-link-bundle-1.0.0.zip`.
+2. The CICS bundle file will be stored in `cics-java-osgi-link-bundle/targets/cics-java-osgi-link-bundle-1.0.0.zip`.

 ## Deploying
 Ensure the prerequisite library has been installed for the programs DFH$LCCC and DFH$LCCA. (*TODO - instrutctions/link here*).